knmoses/DSC520/README.md

 Statistics for Data Science

 ## About
-This project showcases skills and utilizing a number of packages in R.
+This project looks at three different sets of data to answer the following questions:
+ 1. What is the spending amount compared to the age of the shopper? *Black Friday dataset*
+ 2. How do the goals for and against compare within the wins/losses? *Hockey dataset*
+ 3. What is the biggest factor within each age group? *Heart dataset*

 ### Programming Language
 R

 ### Data used
 Three datasets were used.
-They were surrounding Black Friday shopping, Heart conditions, and Hockey statistics
+They were surrounding Black Friday shopping, Heart conditions, and Hockey statistics.
+They are included in the repository.